ckaley/code-quiz/README.md

-# 04 Web APIs: Code Quiz
+# 04 Web APIs: Code Quiz - Modified to be a Sports Quiz

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+Instead of doing a code quiz, I applied the same criteria to do a Sports Trivia Quiz

 ## User Story